10 Tips To Choose The Right Running Shoes

 8. Don’t Worry About Pronation

-If you are a new runner, you might get a whole lot of advice on picking the right shoe for your “pronation.”
-Do not get intimidated.
-A study has found that foot pronation is not associated with injuries in runners – beginners or veterans – who wear neutral running shoes.
-1 Unless you have high or low arches, you need not get extra features to control your pronation.
+Not everyone needs to buy shoes that aim to correct the “pronation.”
+Pronation is not associated with injuries in runners – beginners or veterans – who wear neutral running shoes, that is shoes for a neutral foot arch.1 So unless you have high or low arches, you need not get extra features to control your pronation.

 9. Don’t Look For Extra Components

 The shoe store may try to sell fancy shoes with extra components like motion control or stability components.
 Again, if you fall in the wide category of people who have neutral arches, you don’t need all those for a good run.
 In fact, they could interfere with your natural foot movement.

 It’s difficult to find if a shoe is perfect for running unless you try it out.
 And a lot of specialty stores do let you take a short run around the block.
 Doing so will help you understand if the shoe is comfortable and leaves little room for disappointment later on.
 This is important even if you’re buying a model from the same company as you had before.2

 Use Your Running Shoes Only For Running